omnia-emam/FordGoBike_Data_Analysis/README.md

 > There are 183412 rows and 16 columns.

-> There was some cleaning done to the dataset.
+> There had been some cleaning up done to the dataset.
 That included:
 * Deleting rows without gender or birth year info, and dropping some unneeded columns containing null values.
 * Only use ages that are reasonable.
 Check for abnormally old or young values and remove them,and ages older than 100 were removed from the data
 * Change data types; times to datetimes.